s-elo/Markdown-editor/README.md

   yarn open
   ```

-- or create a shortcut link (currently only for window scripts)
+- or create a shortcut link

+  1. for window

      > After the bundling, you can just click the run.bat to open the documents.
 The bat file is actually for window shortcut so that you can open from your desktop.
      > you can create a desktop shortcut by linking the run.bat or run.vbs file.
      > The run.vbs is to hide the command window when you click the shortchut from your desktop.

+  2. for mac
+     > make sure the project path in run.scpt file is corrent, defualt path is ~/Markdown-editor. you can change to your own clone path.
+     > then save the run.scpt file as application file so that you can just double click it to open the editor.

 ## Development